-Cape Byron walking track is a 3.7km, grade 3 hike located in the Cape Byron State Conservation Area, New South Wales.
-The hike should take around 1.5 hrs to complete.
+Cape Byron walking track is a 3.7km, grade 3 hike in Cape Byron State Conservation Area, New South Wales.
+This hike typically takes 1.5 hours to complete.

 You'll need a good two hours to properly experience the Cape Byron walking track - but it's so rich in delights, so don't be surprised if you reach the end and feel like doing it all again.
 In fact, it's one of the best ways to spend a couple of hours on the state's entire coast.